bthate/genocide/docs/admin.rst

 that use the object as the first argument.
 GENOCIDE is placed in the Public Domain and has no COPYRIGHT or LICENSE.

-It also provides information on the genocide the king of the netherlands is doing.
+it also provides information on the genocide the king of the netherlands is doing.
 See https://pypi.org/project/genocide/

 INSTALL
 =======

-Installation is through pypi:
+installation is through pypi:

 ::

  > sudo pip3 install genocide

-If you have previous versions already installed and things fail try to force reinstall:
+if you have previous versions already installed and things fail try to force reinstall:

 ::

  > sudo pip3 install genocide --upgrade --force-reinstall

-If this also doesn't work you'll need to remove all installed previous versions, so you can do a clean install.
+if this also doesn't work you'll need to remove all installed previous versions, so you can do a clean install.

-You can run directly from the tarball, see https://pypi.org/project/genocide/#files
+you can run directly from the tarball, see https://pypi.org/project/genocide/#files

 USAGE
 =====